 How To Fix The Topaz AI VRAM Error

+There are a few different solutions which users have reported as working for them such as installing Studio Driver.
 At the time of writing, there isn't a definitive answer that is guaranteed to fix this issue every single time.
-There are, however, a few different solutions which users have reported as working for them.
 So work through the fixes we've outlined, until you find one that - hopefully - does the trick

 Install Studio Driver instead of Game Ready Driver on Nvidia